aljedaxi/zettel/pages/z_being_and_nothingness.md

 > force ... is not a metaphysical conatus ... which hides behind its effects ... it is the totality of these effects [1]
 ##
+> That is why we can ... reject the dualism of appearance and essence ... the appearance does not hide the essence ... it reveals it ... it is the essence.